 (a) A Party which may and desires to terminate this Agreement pursuant to Section 10.1 shall give written notice of its intention to terminate and the reasons therefore to the other Party, which termination shall be effective no earlier than the thirtieth (30th) day following the receipt of said notice, whereupon (unless during such thirty (30) day period such grounds for termination shall have been cured) the terminating Party shall be excused and relieved of all obligations and liabilities under this Agreement, except for those liabilities incurred before the effective date of termination or as a result of the termination.

-(b) In the event that this Agreement is terminated pursuant to the provisions of Sections 10.1(a), (b), (c), or (d) as the result of the acts or omissions of Customer, Customer shall be obligated to pay ENA an amount equal to the ENA Termination Expenses and ENA's agency under the El Paso Services and limited agency with respect to the Gas Purchase Contract shall expire or be revoked, and at ENA's request Customer shall assist ENA in very promptly advising El Paso and the Third Party Supplier of such expiration or revocation; provided that then ENA may utilize its right to administer the El Paso Service as Customer's agent to the extent necessary for ENA to mitigate its damages and determine the amounts that Customer will owe to ENA as of the effective date of, or as a result of, the termination.
+(b) In the event that this Agreement is terminated pursuant to the provisions of Sections 10.1(a), (b), (c), or (d) as the result of the acts or omissions of Customer, Customer shall be obligated to pay ENA an amount equal to the ENA Termination Expenses and ENA's agency under the El Paso Services and limited agency with respect to the Gas Purchase Contract shall expire or be revoked, and at ENA's request Customer shall assist ENA in very promptly advising El Paso and the Supplier of such expiration or revocation; provided that ENA may utilize its right to administer the El Paso Service as Customer's agent to the extent necessary for ENA to mitigate its damages and determine the amounts that Customer will owe to ENA as of the effective date of, or as a result of, the termination.

 ARTICLE 11.
 INDEMNIFICATION